hotdoc/hotdoc/documentation/markdown_files/cleaning.markdown

 ## Cleaning

-Hotdoc generates its output in the specified directory, a folder named hotdoc-private in the folder it's run from, and a folder named `generated` in the folder where the global index is located.
+Hotdoc generates its output in the specified directory and a a folder named hotdoc-private in the folder it's run from.

-Assuming the output directory is `html` and the index folder is `markdown_files`, a clean command would be:
+Assuming the output directory is `html`, a clean command would be:

 ```
-rm -rf hotdoc-private generated html
+rm -rf hotdoc-private html
 ```